nih-cfde/c2m2/draft-C2M2_specification/README.md

 ## C2M2 release details

+DECEMBER 2022 RELEASE

+* Remove `biosample.assay_type` (though the `file` table retains its `assay_type` field.)
+* Add `biosample.sample_prep_method`, which references a new `sample_prep_method` controlled vocabulary table.
+* Add several Interlex terms to the `data_type` and `file_format` controlled vocabulary tables.
+* Remove two unused terms from the controlled vocabulary for the `subject.sex` field.
+* Make the following changes to the controlled vocabulary for the `subject.race` field:
+    * The existing term “Black” is renamed to “Black or African American”
+    * The existing term "American Indian or Alaskan Native" is renamed to "American Indian or Alaska Native"
+    * The existing term "Asian or Pacific Islander” will be deprecated and likely removed in a future release.
+It is superseded by the two new terms mentioned below.
+    * The new term “Asian” is added.
+    * The new term “Native Hawaiian or Other Pacific Islander” is added.

 APRIL 2022 RELEASE

 * `collection.name` will be required and must be unique (within each Program's submission)